-- Must be able to communicate effectively, in English, in the written and verbal form with colleagues, instructor, patients, and other members of the healthcare team. - 2.
+- 1. Must be able to communicate effectively, in English, in the written and verbal form with colleagues, instructor, patients, and other members of the healthcare team. - 2.
 Must have the physical and motor function ability to observe, learn, and implement various technical skills associated with the practice of laboratory medicine such as: hand-eye coordination to operate specialized automated and technical equipment. - 3.
 Must have the intellectual and integrative abilities to measure, calculate, reason, analyze, evaluate and synthesize.
 This includes problem solving skills and interpretation of laboratory data. - 4.
 Must have the maturity to readily accept the clinical preceptorship assigned by the clinical coordinator. - 5.
-Must have computer and typing skills required to complete academic and preceptorship assignments.
+Must have computer and typing skills required to complete academic and preceptorship assignments. - 6.
+Students are required to own or have access to a laptop computer for use in the classroom.
+Laptops are suggested to have a minimum of 1 GB Shared DDR2 SDRAM, 60 GB hard drive and have wireless capabilities.

 The TTUHSC Molecular Pathology program culminates in the Master of Science degree in Molecular Pathology.
-To further molecular pathology among allied health professions, the National Credentialing Agency (NCA) has developed a national certification examination for the Certified Laboratory Specialist in Molecular Biology, CLSp (MB).
+To further molecular pathology among allied health professions, the National Credentialing Agency (NCA) has developed a national certification examination for the Certified Laboratory Specialist in

+Molecular Biology, CLSp (MB).
 In addition, the American Society of Clinical Pathology offers a certification exam in molecular pathology resulting in an MP (ASCP) certificate.